sandbergja/ruby_eds/README.md

 RubyEDS
 =======

+Forked from Sam Popowich.
+Switched to use httpclient.

 Ruby wrapper for the EDS API.

 This module is based on Nitin Arora's Python binding for the EDS API.